Ronn Patterson Owner and Captain of Delphinus

 Don PaulsonIn 1997 Don Paulson turned his longstanding passion for photography into a full-time profession.
 He specializes in nature, travel and stock photography.
 His images are marketed worldwide by leading stock agencies, and are regularly reproduced in a wide variety of publications.
 Don's compelling, often colorful fine-art prints are displayed in many corporate collections and public spaces.

 Don takes special pleasure in teaching photography.
 He conducts photo tours and workshops and provides one-on-one tutoring sessions.
 Don also teaches photography courses at a local college, and is often asked to speak at camera clubs and photography conferences.
-Learn more about Don at www.donpaulson.com.
+Learn more about Don at www.donpaulson.com or visit his facebook page.

 Back to top of page